cerisara/mousetodon/README.md

 ![Mousetodon](./mousetodon.jpg)

 This is an application for reading Mastodon toots.
-It is in early development stage for now.
+It is in development stage for now.

 Its current features are: